carterTsai95/XcodeShortcut/README.md

 2. **Open New Editor on the right**
 	- (⌘ Command) + (⌃ Control) + T

+Whenever we need to add the extra editor, using this shortcut it help us directly open current seletected file as the new editor and append to the right side.

 <p align="center">
 	<img width="600" src="Media/OpenEditorOnRight.gif" alt="Open New Editor on the right" />
 </p>